Default Ambiguity: Finding the Best Solution to the Clearing Problem: Model definition

 Given a recovery rate vector $r$, the \emph{liability} of $u$ to $v$ is formally defined as

-The total liability of bank $u$ is then $l_u(r) = \sum_{v \in B} \; l_{u,v}(r)$, i.e. the sum of payment obligations for $u$.
+The total liability of bank $u$ is $l_u(r) = \sum_{v \in B} \; l_{u,v}(r)$, i.e. the sum of payment obligations for $u$.
 However, the actual payment from $u$ to $v$ can be lower than $ l_{u,v}(r)$ if $u$ is in default.
 The model assumes that defaulting banks always use all their assets to pay for liabilities, and they make payments proportionally to the respective liabilities.
-Hence with a recovery rate of $r_u$, $u$ is able to pay an $r_u$ portion of each liability, so the payment from $u$ to $v$ is $p_{u,v}(r) = r_u \cdot l_{u,v}(r)$.
+With a recovery rate of $r_u$, $u$ can pay an $r_u$ portion of each liability, so the payment from $u$ to $v$ is $p_{u,v}(r) = r_u \cdot l_{u,v}(r)$.

 On the other hand, the \textit{assets} of $v$ are defined as